 How do I know if my battery is dead?

 If you turn the switch (or press the button, depending on your hardware) and the status light does not light up, the battery is dead.
 Charge the device for a minimum of 24 hours using the provided wall adapter before trying again.
 Ensure the status light is red while plugged it to be sure it is receiving charge.
-NOTE: In most cases, the OtO battery cannot be brought back online using solar power alone (or it would take several days).
+NOTE: If the battery is completely dead, OtO cannot be brought back online using solar power alone.
 If the light indicates solid red but does not blink blue or green, it may not have enough power to operate properly and you should still charge it using the wall charger.

 My battery drains too quickly?

 If you see in the Battery History page that your device's battery health is declining, or you find you need to charge it frequently, consider moving your device to a sunnier location (see above for How to Use the Solar Panel Effectively) or using the wall adapter.